 Science Curriculum (Herne Junior School)

 At Herne Junior School our Science curriculum is based on a highly effective programme of study which supports teaching, enables the children to build on prior learning and embeds scientific vocabulary to articulate their understanding.
+At least one science unit in each year group is taught through a thematic approach.
 The working scientifically requirements are incorporated into each topic so that in addition to the core knowledge and vocabulary, children are developing skills of asking questions, observation, investigation and fair testing, predictions, collecting data and evaluation.
 As well as promoting the importance of working in collaboration with others to solve problems and a resilience to find answers.
-The school is located within the beautiful South Downs National Park, therefore allowing us to utilise the natural environment and community around us and also the school’s environment, including the school’s pond and extensive grounds.
+The school is located within the beautiful South Downs National Park, therefore allowing us to utilise the natural environment and community around us as well as the school’s fantastic environment, including the school’s pond, allotment, orchard and The Narnia Garden.
+This use of the environment will allow the children to appreciate and care for their surroundings which will then carry through to their everyday life.

 - Across all four years – a longitudinal/environmental study

 When pupils leave Herne Junior School, they will have engaged in practical and theoretical based scientific enquiry because of the rich, broad and balanced Science curriculum that is progressive across the school.
 Their learning in science will have provided them with wider knowledge, independence and understanding of the world around us.
 The children will have an increased awareness of how Science has and continues to change the world we live in.
-Through studies of famous scientists from a diverse range of backgrounds and role-models in the community, the children have an understanding of how different scientists impact on our current knowledge of scientific theories.
-Children will have a love for science and have an awareness of the career opportunities that science may lead to (including STEM) and develop a love for lifelong learning.
+Through studies of famous scientists from a diverse range of backgrounds and role-models in the community, the children have an understanding of how different scientists impact on our current knowledge of scientific theories and ground breaking discoveries.

 See our progression maps below.